TheOdinProject/curriculum/advanced_html_css/animation/transitions.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What a CSS transition is and when to use it
+- What a CSS transition is and when to use it.
-- Know what CSS properties are animatable and which ones are not
+- Know what CSS properties are animatable and which ones are not.
-- How to make sure your transitions are smooth and performant
+- How to make sure your transitions are smooth and performant.

 ### Transitions